bianchins/crono/README.md

-crono
+Crono
 =====

-Crono - a Time tracker &amp; project manager
+Crono is a Time Tracker and project manager written in Php with Codeigniter framework.
+Frontend is developed in jQuery and designed with Bootstrap.

+##Install
+Work in progress!